7 Types of Digital Marketing Materials You Must Have

 2 – Durable

-Printed materials, especially those on paper, look old and faded after some time.
-You need always to have fresh copies available to share with your audience.
+Printed materials, especially paper ones, look old and fade after some time.
+You always need to have fresh copies available to share with your audience.

-Digital marketing materials constantly maintain the same look, no matter how old the material is.
+Digital marketing materials maintain the same look, no matter how old the material is.

-Of course, you can refresh and tweak the design at regular intervals to keep a modern feel, but you don’t need to change it and do a reprint completely.
+Of course, you can refresh and tweak the design regularly to keep a modern feel, but you don’t need to change it and do a reprint completely.

 3 – WYSIWYG